Authentication and Access Control

-Nexus Repository includes a simple user management system and integrations with a number of external authentication sources.
-Users stored in the internal system can also be managed via the REST API.
+Sonatype Nexus Repository includes a simple user management system and integrations with a number of external authentication sources.
+You can also manage users that are stored in the internal system via the REST API.

 Atlassian Crowd PRO